ARTICLES

 Regular household humidity usually suffices, but if you live in a very dry climate, brown tips may appear on leaf edges.
 In such cases, try placing a pebble tray beneath the pot, occasionally misting the leaves, or relocating the plant to a more humid area like a bathroom.
 Temperature-wise, moderate indoor ranges suit the Dracaena marginata well.
 Just keep it away from extreme drafts or heating vents that could cause stress.

-If you notice yellowing leaves over time, reassess temperature or humidity conditions.
-Sudden shifts might be the culprit.
+If you notice yellowing leaves over time, reassess temperature or humidity conditions because sudden shifts might be the culprit.
 Aim for consistency, and your plant will reward you with steady, healthy foliage.

 Nutrient Needs and Fertilization Practices for Healthy Dracaena Growth

-Fertilize sparingly.
-During the growing season, apply a balanced, water-soluble fertilizer at half the recommended strength.
+During the growing season, apply a balanced, water-soluble fertilizer at half the recommended strength and fertilize sparingly.
 Overdoing it can lead to too much salt buildup, causing yellowing leaves or brown leaves.
 If you spot such symptoms, flush the soil with clean water to remove excess minerals.

 Feeding every month or two when it’s warm is generally adequate.
 In cooler seasons, let the plant rest and hold off on fertilizer.
 Keeping this moderate approach ensures that the Dracaena marginata maintains new growth at a stable pace, without pushing it too hard.